-Why Irish nurses are 'kinder' when caring for the mentally illDecember 18th, 2013 in Health /
+Why Irish nurses are 'kinder' when caring for the mentally illDecember 18, 2013 in Medicine & Health / Health

 A leading mental health expert says the nationalities and culture of nurses profoundly affects their attitudes to disturbed patients.

 Whereas some nurses in mental health hospitals such as the Irish, consider themselves caring and considerate, those from Lithuania can be seen as more authoritarian when considering their own views while treating those with serious mental health issues.